openhealthcare/opal/doc/docs/reference/upgrading.md

 This document provides instructions for specific steps required to upgrading your Opal application to a later version where there are extra steps required.

+### 9.1 -> 10.0

+the scope of variables in form has been changed from, for example editing.demographics.name to demographics.name.

+Any form template tag that declares model='' may have to be changed.

+Show hide logic that hits a js model will also need to be changed.

 ### 9.0 -> 9.1

 #### Upgrading Opal